robbeykaaso/rea2/docs/gui/component/file.md

 # Abstract
-a file dialog component for qml
+the file dialog component for qml

 # Attribute
 * name: the instance name